gakiloroth/gakiloroth.github.io/_site/README.md

 ## Functionality Goals

 With this simulator you will be able to save a servant's stats (with CE), and quest nodes (3 waves of enemies).
-Then, you can choose one servant and one quest, and test NP damage and NP refund.
+Then, you can choose several servants, one quest, and test NP damage and NP refund.

 Work in Progress:
-- Buttons to add popular buffs (Waver, Umu Bride, etc.)
+- Buttons to add popular buffs (Waver, Umu Bride, etc.) on the battle simulator page
 - Edit servants and quests
 - Keep track of total NP Animation Time (in seconds)